JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 * Using Kotlin as a wrapper for third-party libraries or frameworks

     * **Statically typed wrapper around common libraries such as jQuery or ReactJS**.
 We ship a series of statically-typed wrappers common libraries such as jQuery, but there are also third-party projects that do the same with frameworks such as AngularJS or ReactJS.
-Kotlin can use the [Definitely Typed TypeScript](http://definitelytyped.org/) type definitions repository.
+Kotlin will eventually be able to use the [Definitely Typed TypeScript](http://definitelytyped.org/) type definitions repository.

 ## Kotlin to JavaScript in Action